Now faith is being sure of what we hope for and certain of what we do not see. Hebrews 11:1 NIV

 One thing we can all be certain of in this New Year – change.
 I think it’s human nature to resist change.
 We’re so much more comfortable in routine or in familiar ways of doing things.
 But when we’re comfortable and everything is just like we think it should be, we forget about our Hope.

-Last year, I can remember having lots of hopes about how things would go – I knew there were a couple of upcoming trips, my daughter was finishing her degree, my husband was entering his second year in his new business.
+A few years ago, I can remember having lots of hopes about how things would go – I knew there were a couple of upcoming trips, my daughter was finishing her degree, my husband was entering his second year in his new business.
 I had the funny idea that it was going to be one of those memorable years.

 My idea of memorable and life’s ideas are a bit different.
 I got ill three times, very unusual for me.
 I seriously hurt my back and was out of commission for weeks.
 Along with many other unplanned ups and downs, it just wasn’t my idea of how things would go.